microsoft/react-native-macos/docs/WritingNativeComponents.md

 # Writing native components derived from NSView

 React Native macOS inherits some assumptions from React Native on iOS / UIKit.
-There are subtle differences in how AppKit's and UIKit;s implementation, such as where the coordinate system places the origin (bottom left on Appkit, top left on UIKit), or how hit testing is implemented This serves as an issue when we want to write our own native components derived from NSView, as we don't inherit the "fixes" made in RCTView to get views working properly.
-This doc illustrates what methods / implementation you will need to override in order for your native component, using the NSView derived `NSVisualEffectView` as our base class
+There are subtle differences in how AppKit's and UIKit's implementation, such as where the coordinate system places the origin (bottom left on Appkit, top left on UIKit), or how hit testing is implemented.
+This serves as an issue when we want to write our own native components derived from NSView, as we don't inherit the "fixes" made in RCTView to get views working properly.
+This doc illustrates what methods / implementation you will need to override in order for your native component, using the NSView derived `NSVisualEffectView` as our base class.

 ```Swift
 internal class FixedVisualEffectView: NSVisualEffectView {